 Three of the new arrivals made their managerial debut at Aardman Studios via the 5 Lip Synch sequences.
 Of the Lip Synch series, one short was directed by Nick Park, the other by Richard Goleszowski, the other by Barry Purves, and the last two by Peter Lord.

-In 1991, Creature Comforts, the short directed by Nick Park became the first production by Ardaman Studios to win an Academy Award.
+In 1991, Creature Comforts, the short directed by Nick Park, became Ardaman Studios’ first production to win an Academy Award.
 Moreover, Nick Park created clay-molded films.
-These films, which featured the escapades of Wallace and Gromit included A Close Shave in 1995, The Wrong Trousers in 1993, and A Grand Day Out in 1989.
+These films, which featured the escapades of Wallace and Gromit, included A Close Shave in 1995, The Wrong Trousers in 1993, and A Grand Day Out in 1989.

 In 1997, Aardman Animations Limited partnered with DreamWorks Animation and agreed to finance as well as distribute Aardman’s first feature film, Chicken Run.
 By this time, the Chicken Run film had been in production for a year.